-As of September 30, 2020, the Series E Redeemable Preferred has a 14% annual dividend rate and a participating right in dividends and liquidating distributions equal to 303,646 shares of common stock (participation rights value).
+As of March 31, 2021, the Series E Redeemable Preferred had a 14% annual dividend rate and a participating right in dividends and liquidating distributions equal to 303,646 shares of common stock (participation rights value).
 Dividends accrue semi-annually in arrears and are compounded.
-Pursuant to the terms of the Series E Redeemable Preferred, the annual dividend rate will increase (a) by 0.50% in April 2021 (b) by an additional 0.50% in April 2022 and (c) by an additional 1.0% in April 2023.
+Pursuant to the terms of the Series E Redeemable Preferred, the annual dividend rate increased 0.50% in April 2021 and will increase (a) by an additional 0.50% in April 2022 and (b) by an additional 1.0% in April 2023.
 The Series E Redeemable Preferred contains redemption features and a participation rights value that are being accounted for as derivative instruments and have been bifurcated from the Series E Redeemable Preferred as discussed in Note 6.

-As of September 30, 2020, the Series F Redeemable Preferred has voting rights to vote as a single class on all matters which the common stock have the right to vote and is entitled to a number of votes equal to 456,225 shares of our common stock.
+As of March 31, 2021, the Series F Redeemable Preferred has voting rights to vote as a single class on all matters which the common stock have the right to vote and is entitled to a number of votes equal to 456,225 shares of our common stock.